Foo2000/Web-Q-and-A-Game/README.md

 # Web Q&A Game
-A web game that you can answer questions to win gold. (link: https://www.cs.mcgill.ca/~zfu5/)
+A web game that you can answer questions to win gold.
+Link for the website: https://www.cs.mcgill.ca/~zfu5/

 In each room, you can either answer the question or enter the command to go to other rooms.